 Even before the onset of the pandemic, North Americans were spending an average of 2 hours on social media each day!
 Social media is an incredibly valuable tool to get in front of your audience and educate them about your organization.

 Social media is used by for-profit companies to educate and entertain followers, as well as propel action within their target audience.
-The same content goals exist for nonprofits!
+The same content goals exist for nonprofits, whether your mission is education or conservation!
 Adding in posts that make fundraising asks is an important piece of your nonprofit’s social media messaging.

 1. Fundraising asks should be part of your overall social media content strategy